MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 1. Use the following Microsoft Defender for Endpoint configuration settings:

    - `enableRealTimeProtection`
-   - `passiveMode` (This setting is not turned on by default.
-If you are planning to run a third-party antivirus for macOS, set it to `true`.)
+   - `passiveMode` (This setting isn't turned on by default.
+If you're planning to run non-Microsoft antivirus software on Mac, set it to `true`.)
    - `exclusions`
    - `excludedPath`
    - `excludedFileExtension`